About arc42

 • Users Service: Profile layer with exclusive access to users.db, managing user profile data

-• Game Service: Game data layer with exclusive access to game.db, managing match persistence, move history, and statistics
+• Game Service: Game data and online play layer with exclusive access to game.db and Redis, managing match persistence, move history, statistics, online matchmaking, and real-time sessions via Socket.IO

 • Game Server: Pure game logic engine optimized for performance (Rust), completely stateless

-Each service owns its own database.
-A failure or overload in one database does not propagate to the others, achieving fault isolation at the data layer.
+Each service owns its own data store.
+A failure or overload in one store does not propagate to the others, achieving fault isolation at the data layer.

 Contained Building Blocks: